-A federal judge ruled last month in a separate case that the police department violated the law by continuing to record telephone conversations after learning in early 2011 that the line was being inadvertently taped.
-But the judge said recordings made on or before Feb.
-4, 2011, didn't violate the law and could be released because nobody intended to record the line.
+The complaint was filed shortly after a federal judge ruled in January that the department violated the law by continuing the recordings after learning in early 2011 that a captain's phone line was inadvertently taped.
+But the judge said recordings from on or before Feb.
+4, 2011, weren't illegal because no one meant to record the line.

 Information from: South Bend Tribune, http://www.southbendtribune.com